-To make sure both are utilized in the right way, it’s important to define each concept through a purchasing lens.
-This will help procurement practitioners understand how the concepts are similar, detect the differences, and determine how they work together.
+Define each concept through a purchasing lens as a first step.
+Procurement will soon begin to understand how the concepts are similar, detect differences, and determine how they work together.

 What is strategic sourcing

-Strategic sourcing is a procurement process aimed at selecting the right suppliers and negotiating the best pricing to meet business objectives.
-It’s also considered to be a component of supply chain management focused on spend optimization.
-The primary goal of strategic sourcing is cost reduction.
+Strategic sourcing is a procurement process.
+Businesses use it to select the right suppliers and negotiate the best pricing to meet business goals.
+The primary objective of strategic sourcing is cost reduction and focusing on spend optimization throughout the supply chain.

 The steps to implement strategic sourcing are fairly universal but can be customized: